Frequently Asked Questions About Divorce

 Illinois is a pure "no-fault" divorce state, which means that a divorce can only be granted on the grounds of irreconcilable differences.
 Other reasons are no longer considered in a divorce filing.

 Do I need to live in Illinois to get divorced in Illinois?

 Not necessarily, but at least one of the spouses must have lived in Illinois for at least 90 days before an Illinois court can grant the divorce.
-For example, if your marital home was in Illinois and your spouse has remained in Illinois, you could file for an Illinois divorce even if you now live in another state.
+For example, if your marital home was in Illinois, and your spouse has remained in Illinois, you could file for an Illinois divorce even if you now live in another state.

 Do we need to live separately before getting divorced?

-While it not uncommon for one spouse to move out of the marital home before divorce proceedings begin, Illinois law does not require a period of living separate and apart.
+While it is not uncommon for one spouse to move out of the marital home before divorce proceedings begin, Illinois law does not require a period of living separate and apart.
 If you and your spouse live separately for at least six months, however, the court will accept the separation as proof of irreconcilable differences, even if one spouse is opposed to the divorce.

 Do I need a lawyer for my divorce?

 While there is no Illinois law that requires you to hire an attorney, it is rarely a good idea to navigate the divorce process on your own.
 A qualified divorce lawyer can actually save you thousands of dollars or more by helping you to avoid mistakes and to fully exercise your rights.

 Will I be required to pay spousal support?

 Spousal support, also known as maintenance or alimony, is determined on a case-by-case basis in Illinois.
 When left to the court to decide, the court must consider many factors, including the age, employability, and health of each spouse, as well as the standard of living established throughout the marriage.